sec-js/PhishingKitTracker/README.md

 these scripts are run on every commit making files inline with the raw folder.

 On the other side a file called `similarity.csv` is provided with a tremendous delay due to the vast amount of time in generating it.
 That file provides the similarity between the tracked Phishing Kits.
-It's a simple CSV file so that you can import it on your favourite spreadsheet and make graphs, statistics or manipulate it in the way you prefer.
+It's a simple CSV file so that you can import it on your favorite spreadsheet and make graphs, statistics or manipulate it in the way you prefer.

 ### SIMILARITY.CSV structure